Revamped Virginia can’t keep pace with Navy and gets upset in its season opener

 Navy measures up

-Navy Coach Ed DeChellis has made a habit of getting marquee programs on the Midshipmen’s nonconference schedule, including three straight ACC opponents to open this season.
+DeChellis has made a habit of getting marquee programs on the Midshipmen’s nonconference schedule, including three straight ACC opponents to open this season.
 Navy plays Virginia Tech on Friday night in Annapolis before going on the road to face Louisville on Monday.

-The Midshipmen now have three victories over Power Five schools in the past five seasons, having beaten Pittsburgh, 71-62, in 2017 and last year defeating Georgetown, 78-71.
+The Midshipmen now have three victories over power conference schools in the past five seasons; they beat Pittsburgh, 71-62, in 2017 and last year topped Georgetown, 78-71.

-It’s no wonder Navy is a favorite again in the Patriot League behind four returning starters who helped the Midshipmen claim the No. 1 seed in the conference tournament for the first time since 1997.
+It’s no wonder Navy is a favorite again in the Patriot League behind four returning starters who helped the Midshipmen claim the No. 1 seed in the conference tournament in March for the first time since 1997.
 The only starter not back is Cam Davis, who led Navy in scoring (17.1) and assists (2.7).

 More from The Post: